mikepierce/conference-website-template/README.md

  1. Create a repository on GitHub titled `username.github.io`, where *username* is your username on GitHub.

- 2. Fork this repository, being sure to give your repository a more apt name, like *awesome-conference*.
+ 2. Click the green *Use this template* button above, being sure to give your copy of this repository a more apt name, like *awesome-conference*.

  3. In your forked copy, go to *Settings* and scroll down to *GitHub Pages*.